-The procedures before the Court concerning women victims of violence is flagrantly discriminatory:
+The procedures before the Court concerning women victims of violence is overtly discriminatory:

-- As a rule, women victims of sexual violence are submitted to expert testimony concerning their mental health with a special emphasis on their ability to speak the truth (the issue is: are they "pathological liars" or not?).
-Male perpetrators are not regularly submitted to this kind of examination. - Women victims of violence are regularly asked to provide evidences on the lack of "provocation" on their side.
-The issue they should give evidence on are, how they were clothed at the time of the violent act, what did they say, did they use obscene language, did they anyhow "invite" perpetrators to commit violent crime against them, etc. - The age of women victims of violence is regularly tacitly taken against her if a victim is not a girl or a grandmother.
-Women victims of violence aged 15-65 are usually regarded as "probably provocative" at the time of the crime.
-Only girls and grandmothers, meaning very young and very old women, might be taken as not provoking their perpetrators, although even for girls it is sometimes said that "they behaved in a seductive manner". - □ Women victims of violence are rarely protected during the criminal proceedings from various kinds of threats by the perpetrators or their friends and relatives, even if the threats are serious.61
+- As a rule, women victims of sexual violence are submitted to expert testimony concerning their mental health with a special emphasis on their ability to speak the truth (the issue is whether they are "pathological liars" or not?).
+Male perpetrators are not regularly submitted to this kind of examination; - Women victims of violence are regularly asked to provide evidence on the lack of "provocation" on their part.
+The issues they should give evidence on are how they were clothed at the time of the violent act, what did they say, did they use obscene language, did they anyhow "invite" perpetrators to commit violent crime against them, etc.; - The age of women victims of violence is regularly tacitly taken against her if a victim is not a girl or a grandmother.
+In practice usually victims need to persuade a judge that they did not provoke their perpetrators; - Women victims of violence are rarely protected during the criminal proceedings from various kinds of threats by the perpetrators or their friends and relatives, even if the threats are serious.

-Article 104 of the Criminal Code criminalizes forced sexual intercourse by threatening to disclose about female person or a person close to her something that might be harmful for the honor or reputation, or by other cruelty.
-The punishment is one to ten years' imprisonment.
-As for the rape, aggravated circumstances are described in the paragraphs 2 and 3 of the same article.
+Article 104 of the Criminal Code criminalizes forced sexual intercourse by threatening to disclose something that might be harmful to the honour or reputation of the victim or a person close to her, or by other forms of cruelty.
+The punishment is one to ten years imprisonment.
+As for the rape, aggravated circumstances are described in paragraphs 2 and 3 of the same Article.

-Article 105 refers to sexual intercourses with a helpless person, or someone suffering of mental illness, temporary mental derangement, infirmity or lack of ability to offer resistance.
-The sentence foreseen is one to eight years' imprisonment.
+Article 105 refers to sexual intercourse with a helpless person, or someone suffering of mental illness, temporary mental derangement, infirmity or lack of ability to offer resistance.
+The sentence foreseen is one to eight years imprisonment.